marley/wikitool/README.md

 - [x] Host on server
 - [x] Lazy load images
+- [ ] Allow user to specify other categories
 - [ ] Allow user to input how many articles to show
 - [ ] Filter out standard wikipedia logos found on all pages